This page describes tips that you might find helpful if you run into problems using Compute Engine.

 with custom firewalls.
 In addition, you can set up a network proxy

-within the VPC network environment in order to provide proxied access from
+within the VPC network environment to provide proxied access from

 an instance without an external IP address.

-Note that idle TCP connections are disconnected after 10 minutes.
-If your instance initiates or accepts long-lived connections with an external host, you can adjust TCP keep-alive settings to prevent these timeouts from dropping connections.
-You can configure the keep-alive settings on the Compute Engine instance, your external client, or both, depending on the host that typically initiates the connection.
-Set the keep-alives to less than 600 seconds to ensure that connections are refreshed before the timeout occurs.
-The following examples sets the keep-alives to one minute (60 seconds).
-Note that applications running on Linux systems don't enable keep-alive by default.
-Thus server or client need to explicitly set the SO_KEEPALIVE socket option when opening TCP connections (see also Linux TCP Keepalive HOWTO).
+Note that idle connections are tracked for a maximum of 10 minutes, after which their traffic is subject to firewall rules, including the implied deny ingress rule.
+If your instance initiates or accepts long-lived connections with an external host, you should adjust TCP keep-alive settings on your Compute Engine instances to less than 600 seconds to ensure that connections are refreshed before the timeout occurs.
+The following examples set the keep-alives to one minute (60 seconds).
+Note that applications running on Linux systems need to explicitly set the SO_KEEPALIVE socket option on TCP connections to enable TCP keep-alive (see also Linux TCP Keepalive HOWTO).